Words & Pictures 2022

 David Pickering

 David J.S.
 Pickering is a native Oregonian, having grown up and lived much of his life in the working-class culture of the North Oregon Coast.
-He received the 2020 Airlie Prize for his first poetry collection, Jesus Comes to Me as Judy Garland (Airlie Press, 09/2021).
-His poetry is published in a variety of journals, including Reed Magazine, Pine Row, Raven Chronicles, and Gertrude Journal.
-David never aspired to have a website, so he is a bit nonplussed to find he now owns one.
+His first collection, Jesus Comes to Me as Judy Garland, received the 2020 Airlie Prize.
+His poetry is published (or forthcoming) in a variety of journals, including Tar River Poetry, Mantis, Fireweed, Lips, Reed Magazine, Raven Chronicles, and Gertrude Journal.
 David lives with his husband in Hillsboro, Oregon.

 Carolyn J. Rose